hml230/bookbot/README.md

 # bookbot
-Mini programming project using CLI/Git
+Mini programming project to familiarise with CLI/Git